-In order to attend the Annual Meeting, stockholders of record will need to pre-register by [•] [•].m., Pacific Time, on [•], [•] [•], 2025.
+In order to attend the Annual Meeting, stockholders of record will need to pre-register by 8:00 a.m., Pacific Time, on Thursday, July 17, 2025.
 To pre-register, please visit www.cesonlineservices.com/oprt25_vm with the control number from your GREEN proxy card.
 After registering, you will receive a confirmation email with a link and instructions for accessing the Annual Meeting.
 Verify that you have received the confirmation email in advance of the Annual Meeting, including the possibility that it may be in your spam or junk email folder.
-Registration requests must be received no later than [•] [•].m., Pacific Time, on [•], [•], 2025.
+Registration requests must be received no later than 8:00 a.m., Pacific Time, on Thursday, July 17, 2025.
 You must pre-register and receive a confirmation email in order to vote or submit a question during the Annual Meeting.